wporter82/packer-templates/README.md

 ### ColdFusion Configuration

-The Fedora image will provision the ColdFusion server with settings if a settings.tar.gz file exists in the folder you vagrant up in.
+The image will provision the ColdFusion server with settings if a settings.tar.gz file exists in the folder you vagrant up in.

 To package settings for inclusion, spin up a base server and set up everything in CFIDE as desired.
 Then vagrant ssh into the box and run the following command:
 	$ find /opt/coldfusion/ -iname 'neo*.xml' -exec tar -rvf /vagrant/settings.tar {} \; && gzip /vagrant/settings.tar

 The settings.tar.gz file will now be on the host and can be included in a new server spin-up.

-### SQL Configuration

-The Windows image will provision SQL with data if a file called db.zip exists in the folder you vagrant up in.

-This file should be a zip file that contains all SQL commands to run in a file called db.sql.

 ## Appendix